Ozone Alert! Program

 Monitoring Station Current 1-hr Reading High 1-hr Reading Current 8-hr Average High 8-hr Average

-Today's high 8-hour average is .064 at the Central Monitor.
+Today's high 8-hour average is .037 at the West Monitor.

 Have we exceeded the 8-hour standard today?
 NO